 - Ear tubes can have complications, it is important to follow of the doctor's directions following surgery.

-What is the purpose for ear tubes?
+What is the purpose of ear tube placement?

 The surgery, called a myringotomy, is a tiny incision in the eardrum.
 Any fluid, usually thickened secretions will be removed.
-In most situations, a small plastic tube (a tympanostomy tube) is inserted into the eardrum to keep the middle ear aerated for a prolonged period of time.
+In most situations, a small plastic tube (a tympanostomy tube) is inserted into the eardrum to keep the middle ear aerated for a prolonged period..
 These ventilating tubes remain in place for six months to several years.
 Eventually, they will move out of the eardrum (extrude) and fall into the ear canal.
 Your doctor may remove the tube during a routine office visit or it may simply fall out of the ear.

-syndrome, cleft palate, and barotrauma (middle ear injury caused by a reduction of air pressure), according to the American Academy of Otolaryngology.
+Less common conditions that may call for the placement of ear tubes are malformation of the eardrum or Eustachian tube, Down's syndrome, cleft palate, and barotrauma (middle ear injury caused by a reduction of air pressure), according to the American Academy of Otolaryngology.

-What are risks and complications of ear tubes?
+Ear tubes side effects: What are risks and complications of ear tubes?

 While ear tube surgery is common, minor complications can occur in up to half of the children who have them inserted.
 Complications include:

 - Thickening of the eardrum over time, which affects hearing in a small percentage of patients.

 - Persistent perforation after the tube falls out of the eardrum.

 - Scarring of the eardrum